Smederevo: Transportation

 The river traffic infrastructure of the city of Smederevo consists of Danube waterway, old port, marina, new port, terminal for liquid Naftna Industrija Srbije loads, as well as smaller piers (gravel pits) which are located along the bank in the industrial zone.
 The port is registered for international traffic and is located in the very center of the city of Smederevo.

 It has reloading capacities which can realize 1.5 million freight tons a year.
 By 2019, the Government of Serbia invested 9.5 million euros for new railway construction built for the needs of Port of Smederevo.
 It was also announced that starting in 2020, the Government of Serbia plans to invest 93 million euros for the construction of new Port Terminal.

 Tourism

-Among the main tourist attractions in the city are the Smederevo Fortress and the Obrenović Villa.
+Among the main tourist attractions in the city are the Smederevo Fortress and the Villa Zlatni Breg.